AnChavez2026/cse15l-lab-reports/lab5.md

 Computer: Asus g14, operating system: Windows 11, web browser: Google chrome, terminal/editor: Visual Studio Code

 ## Detail the symptom you're seeing.
 Be specific; include both what you're seeing and what you expected to see instead.
 Screenshots are great, copy-pasted terminal output is also great.
 Avoid saying “it doesn't work”.
-When running grade.sh bash with a file that is supposed to pass all the test, all the files are are succefully loaded into the grading area.
-After this, J Unit is supposed to run and then echo out that all test passed.
+When running grade.sh bash with a file that is supposed to pass all the test, all the files succefully load into the grading area.
+After this, J Unit is supposed to run and then echo that all test passed.
 However, my program is unable to run the j unit test and I am met with this error:

 ![Image](lab 5, 1.png)